Foundations of Descriptive and Inferential Statistics: Combinatorics

 \section{Combinatorics}

-\lb{sec:comb} At the heart of combinatorical considerations is the well-known {\bf urn model}.
-This supposes given an urn containing $N \in \mathbb{N}$ balls that are either \begin{itemize} \item[(a)] all different and thus can be uniquely distinguished from one another, or \item[(b)] there are $s \in \mathbb{N}$ ($s \leq N$) subsets of indistinguishable like balls, of sizes $n_{1},\ldots,n_{s}$ resp., such that $n_{1}+\ldots+n_{s}=N$. \end{itemize}
+\lb{sec:comb} At the heart of combinatorical considerations is the well-known \textbf{urn model}.
+This supposes given an urn containing $N \in \mathbb{N}$ balls that are either \begin{itemize} \item[(a)] all different, and thus can be uniquely distinguished from one another, or \item[(b)] there are $s \in \mathbb{N}$ ($s \leq N$) subsets of indistinguishable like balls, of sizes $n_{1},\ldots,n_{s}$ resp., such that $n_{1}+\ldots+n_{s}=N$. \end{itemize} The first systematic developments in \textbf{Combinatorics} date back to the Italian astronomer, physicist, engineer, philosopher, and mathematician \href{http://www-history.mcs.st-and.ac.uk/Biographies/Galileo.html}{Galileo Galilei (1564--1642)} and the French mathematician \href{http://www-history.mcs.st-and.ac.uk/Biographies/Pascal.html}{Blaise Pascal (1623--1662)}; cf. Mlodinow (2008)~\ct[p~62ff]{mlo2008}.